 The records of a data set may be either fixed or variable in length: VSAM treats them the same.
 It puts control information at the back of a control interval to describe the data records stored in the control interval: the combination of a data record and its control information, though they are not physically adjacent, is called a stored record.
+(When adjacent records are the same length, they share control information.)
 Figure 4 shows how data records and control information are stored in a control interval.

-Figure 4.
-Data records are stored in the front of a control interval, and control information in the back.
+The data records are stored in the front of a control interval, and control information in the back.